11 December 2013 Euromaidan assault: Aftermath

 The forceful assault of the peaceful protesters is mostly seen by observers as unreasonable.
 Observers have stated that if Yanukovych simply let the protesters be, the demonstrations would have died out.
 Due to the violent and illegal crackdown by authorities, the demonstration proved to be a success.
 The warning alarm system of the National Resistance Headquarters enabled activists to come by cars, public transport and some taxis gave free rides.
-The illegal court order served by the assaulting forces was not executed and the government didn't attempt to enforce it again.
+The illegal court order served by the assaulting forces was not executed and the government did not attempt to enforce it again.

 Ultimately, the Euromaidan protest and its crackdown contributed to the collapse of Yanukovych's government in February 2014.
-Scholars noted that the demonstration showed an unprecedented tenacity and self-organization on the part of the protesters - phenomena that are considered unique in post-Soviet mass mobilization.
+Scholars noted that the demonstration showed an unprecedented tenacity and organization on the part of the protesters - phenomena that are considered unique in post-Soviet mass mobilization.
 Specifically, this aspect also gave rise to an emergent volunteer movement and the rise in activism of civil society groups in Ukraine.
 The majority of the protesters were not affiliated with any political organization.

 The Euromaidan protest also has bearing on the Russian response to the protest and Yanukovych ouster.
 Its annexation of Crimea and its military incursion into Ukraine were activities that - for a number of observers - indicate a fear of having to contend with "a Maidan of its own, about exercising control in its 'spheres of interests and influence' and about contradictions between East and West, as perceived by Russia."

 On 20 February 2019, priest Ivan Sydor, who had rung the bell of the St. Michael's Golden-Domed Monastery, received the Ukrainian Order of Merit of the third class "[f]or civic courage, selfless defence of the constitutional principles of democracy, human rights and freedoms, discovered during the Revolution of Dignity, fruitful public and volunteering activities".
 On 4 April 2019, it was reported that Ivan Sydor had received his Ukrainian Order of Merit of the third class from Yevhen Nyshchuk, the Ukrainian Minister for Culture.